 Find the best deal, compare prices and read what other travellers have to say about hotel accommodation in Fiji at TripAdvisor.

-The best months to honeymoon in Fiji are the dry season months between May and October, when the weather is generally dry and sunny with temperatures ranging from a low of 20°C to a high of 29°C.
+The best time to visit Fiji is during the dry winter season from June to September, when the weather is mainly dry and sunny – temperatures average a high of 28°C (82°F) but can range from a low of 18°C (64°F) to a peak of 32°C (90°F).

 For more climate info: Fiji Weather Guide…